4.11 Liquefied petroleum gas storage

 enable safe dispersal in the event of venting or leaks.

-Tanks should be separated from buildings, boundaries or fixed sources of ignition in accordance with the table overleaf:
+Tanks should be separated from buildings, boundaries or fixed sources of ignition in accordance with the following table:

 |Maximum capacity (in tonnes)||Minimum separation distance for above ground tanks (in metres)|